 You will typically have two different types of tasks, those that you do on a weekly basis and then one-off tasks.
 This will help you to keep track of what needs to be done and when.

-Naturally your tasks might be different or change over time, so swap these out for ones that are more relevant to you and your website.
+Naturally, your tasks might be different or change over time, so swap these out for ones that are more relevant to you and your website.

 Sheet 2 – Social Schedule

-In order to utilise social media effectively, you need to ensure your posts are actually seen by your followers.
+In order to utilize social media effectively, you need to ensure your posts are actually seen by your followers.
 Interestingly only 0.2% of stories make it into a user’s newsfeed.
 There are two main factors at play here: one is timing and the other is your post’s EdgeRank score.

 EdgeRank is FaceBook’s algorithm to determine what news stories appear in users’ feeds.
 The problem is if your story doesn’t score very well, then it can mean that it just doesn’t get seen.
-To learn more have a look at EdgeRank
+To learn more have a look at EdgeRank.